-Fosdinovo castle is a splendid and well preserved manor located in Lunigiana in northern part of Tuscany.
-This land is also named land of hundred castles and the one in Fosdinovo is the biggest and the most known of all of them.
+Fosdinovo castle is a splendid and well-preserved manor located in Lunigiana in the northern part of Tuscany.
+This area has also named the land of hundred castles and the manor of Fosdinovo is the biggest and the most known of all of them.

 From the top of the hill, it dominates the tiny village bearing the same name and the Val di Magra and Luni plains.

 Fosdinovo castle has architectural and historical importance.
 The structure merges with the underlying sandstone rock and it seems carved out of the stone.

 Once, a drawbridge protected the castle but unfortunately, it doesn’t exist anymore.
 Today, the external structure of the castle is still intact with the four high round towers and the defensive walls.

 You can explore the Malaspina di Fosdinovo castle only by taking a guided tour.
 In wintertime, the visit is possible during the weekend, on Saturdays and Sundays, while in summer every day, except Tuesday.

 The tour will lead you through internal courtyards, galleries, and wide halls.
 You will enter into rooms decorated with well-preserved furnishings, precious frescoes, and tapestries with the Spino Fiorito family coat-of-arms.
 You will reach the patrol trenches above the roof, roof gardens, and bedrooms with sinister trapdoors.
 To finish with the torture room that every remarkable castle cannot miss.
 All these things make Fosdinovo castle a charming place to see!

 The thing I loved the most is to reach the walking path up on the roof.
 The 360° view is amazing with all the surrounding mountains, valleys, the coast, and the sea line with the Elba and Corsica Islands.